 Help us protect Louisiana's children.
 Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

-Kinship Caregivers - Custody Granted in District Court
+Kinship Navigator - Custody Granted in District Court

 What is custody granted in district court?